 It was invented in Japan in 1986.
 It uses a computer to view objects that are not visible with naked eyes.
 They exist in both ways i.e. with or without eyepieces.
 Via USB cable it can be connected with a computer monitor.
 It gets displayed as a magnified specimen on the computer screen with the help of computer software.
 Moving Images can be recorded and still ones can be saved in the computer’s memory.
 The saved images can be e-mailed and kept for a longer period of time.
 It can be used by researchers, students, hobbyists, and manufacturers.

-A stereo microscope is different from compound microscope, the major difference being that it has two eyepieces instead of one.
-Stereo microscope produces three-dimensional image, here the two eyepieces send a different image to both the right and left eye.
+A stereo microscope is different from the compound microscope, the major difference being that it has two eyepieces instead of one.
+Stereo microscope produces a three-dimensional image, here the two eyepieces send a different image to both the right and left eye.
 The specimen is usually lit from above, rather than underneath, which makes the stereo microscope ideal for dissection, manufacturing, inspection, circuit board work or use with any opaque specimen.
 They are inexpensive which makes it ideal for professionals, amateurs and other people in this industry.
 It has low magnification due to which individual cells cannot be seen.